Creative Mapping

 2. SYMBIOSIS MAPPING

-A simple, powerful tool you can use in your life design practice to check if a project or relationship is healthy and abundance-giving or unsustainably depleting.
+Use this simple, powerful tool in your life design practice to check if a project or relationship is healthy and abundance-giving or unsustainably depleting.
 In business terms, they’d call this a holistic cost-value analysis.

 3. ZONES OF ATTENTION MAP